Via Rail: Amenities

 Smoking is prohibited on all Via trains.
 Smoking tobacco has been banned on the Corridor routes since 1993 and this policy was gradually extended to all trains, while smoking cannabis was banned on all Via routes on the same day it was made legal in Canada.
 The last remaining on-board smoking was permitted in a smoker's lounge on some long-distance routes, only at certain times of day until 2002.

 Washrooms are provided for each car.
 On sleeper cars, every private room has its own separate washroom.

 Food service varies by train.
 All trains besides the Sudbury–White River train offer snacks, light meals, and both alcoholic and non-alcoholic beverages for purchase.
 Long-distance trains offer traditional sit-down dining and full meals to sleeper class passengers.
 Economy-class passengers can purchase hot take-out meals prepared in the dining car on long-distance trains during the peak season, and eat in the sit-down dining car in the off-peak.

 Complimentary Wi-Fi service is available in the Corridor.
 Via was the first North American transportation service to offer Wi-Fi to its passengers in early 2006, and was one of the first in the world to do so.

-Wi-Fi service has been added to the Ocean train in the service cars, and to the Canadian, although connections are unreliable in most places outside urban centres.
+Wi-Fi service has been added to the Ocean train in the service cars, although connections are unreliable in most places outside urban centres.